daooshee/HLA-Face-Code/train_code/README.md

 ## 1. Requirements

 - Python 3
-- PyTorch (I use version 1.60.
-I think other versions would also be OK)
+- PyTorch (I use version 1.6.0.
+Suggest ≥ 1.6.0.
+It seems that lower versions do not support multi-GPU well)
 - opencv
 - numpy
 - easydict